theohbrothers/rmdups-across-folders/README.md

 ## Background:
 - Most people create duplicate files in various folders either <i>accidentally</i>, or <i>inexperiencedly</i>, or <i>obliviously</i>
-	- Obliviously: For instance, you accidentally but so quickly drag and drop a folder or files to another folder that you didn't even realize
+	- Obliviously: For instance, you accidentally but so quickly drag and drop a folder or files to another folder that you didn't even realize.
-	- Inexperiencedly: You use scripts that accidentally create duplicate files e.g. <code>cp, copy</code> commands
+	- Inexperiencedly: You use scripts that accidentally create duplicate files e.g. <code>cp, copy</code> commands.
-	- Accidentally: Using CTRL+C & CTRL+V too quickly can lead to duplicate file creation if CTRL-Z is not used immediately after
+	- Accidentally: Using CTRL+C & CTRL+V too quickly can lead to duplicate file creation if CTRL-Z is not used immediately after.